 Sugars are naturally in foods like fruit and milk.
 But these are not the types of sugar we need to cut down on.
 It is the sugars that are in treats like sweets, cakes, biscuits, chocolates and sugary drinks that we need to be careful of.
 Having these in large amounts increases your risk of obesity and tooth decay.
 To check how much sugar is in the food you buy, try using the NHS Food Scanner app.

 It is important to limit how much salt we have.
 Having too much salt can raise your blood pressure, which puts you at increased risk of health problems like heart disease and stroke.

 Food packaging often makes health claims for the food.
 It might say, it ‘helps maintain a healthy heart’, or ‘helps aid digestion’.

-General claims, such as ‘healthy’ or ‘good for you’, are only allowed if they can be backed up.
-This means that they must tell you in what way the food is ‘healthy’.
+Food companies are only allowed to make claims such as ‘healthy’ or ‘good for you’ if there is evidence for this.
+This means that they must tell you how and why the food is ‘healthy’.

 The words ‘light’, ‘low fat’ or ‘no added sugar’ can be misleading.
-These promises have to be true – so a food has to be lower in fat if it says ‘low fat’ – but they often make up for this by increasing another unhealthy ingredient, such as sugar.
+A food may to be ‘lower fat’, but they often contain more of another unhealthy ingredient, such as sugar.

-If the label says a food is ‘light’ or ‘lite’, it must be at least 30 percent lower in at least one thing, such as calories or fat, than the standard version.
+Sometimes labels say a food is ‘light’ or ‘lite’ or it claims to be ‘reduced’ in something like fat or sugar.
+This means it must be at least 30 percent lower than the standard version.
 The label must explain exactly what has been reduced and by how much – for example, ‘Light – 30% less fat’.

-You may be surprised at how little difference there is between foods that say they’re ‘light’ and those that don't.
+You may be surprised at how little difference there is between foods that say they’re ‘light’ or ‘reduced’ and those that do not.
 A ‘light’ version of one brand of crisps may contain the same amount of fat or calories as the standard version of another brand.